-The subject of Sport and Recreation focuses on the role of sport and recreation in the lives of individuals and communities.
-It is a subject that provides students with opportunities to learn in, through and about sport and active recreation activities.
+The subject of Sport and Recreation focuses on the role and value of physical activity in the lives of individuals, communities, and the broader Australian culture.
+It is a subject that provides students with opportunities to learn in, through and about sport and active recreation activities, while developing essential life and work-ready skills.

-Through the study of Sport and Recreation students will examine:
+Through the study of Sport and Recreation, students will examine: